trenton-telge/DazedMTLTool/README.md

 Currently in development.
 Goal is to eventually have ChatGPT nicely translate all dialogue when given a specific file or list of files.

 ## Currently Supported:
-* RPGMaker MV & MZ
+* RPGMaker MZ, MV, ACE
 * CSV Files

 ## Required: